Arizona Democratic Party votes to censure Sinema, citing filibuster vote

 Sinema had said on Wednesday that although she backed the Democrats’ voting rights bills, she feared that eliminating the Senate’s 60-vote requirement for major legislation would add to the country’s divisions.
 With Sinema and Sen. Joe Manchin III (D-W.Va.) joining Republicans in opposition to filibuster changes, Democrats’ immediate hopes of passing voting rights legislation were dashed.

-Sinema, who in 2018 became the first Democrat to win an Arizona senate seat in a generation, has emerged as a major force in Washington by leveraging her status as a swing vote in a 50-50 Senate.
+Sinema, who in 2018 became the first Democrat to win a U.S. Senate seat in Arizona in a generation, has emerged as a major force in Washington by leveraging her status as a swing vote in a 50-50 Senate.
 She has repeatedly described her stance as an independent one that she has said reflects the political mood in her closely divided state.

 “During three terms in the U.S. House, and now in the Senate, Kyrsten has always promised Arizonans she would be an independent voice for the state — not for either political party.
 She’s delivered for Arizonans and has always been honest about where she stands,” Sinema spokesperson Hannah Hurley said in a statement after Saturday’s Democratic Party vote.